 Most commonly we use oral sedation (local) during this procedure, however, we also offer it with IV sedation or general anesthesia.

 How long does it take before I see the final results?

 Most of the swelling will resolve in 2-4 weeks.
 Patients will see continued sharpening of facial contour for up to one year.

 What can you eat after a Buccal Fat Pad Removal procedure?

-A modified diet for the first week.
-Patients should expect tightness in jaw muscles and swelling.
-Dr. Nealy recommends a soft diet and liquid shakes high in protein for the first week after buccal fat pad surgery.
+A modified diet is required for the first week.
+Patients should expect tightness in jaw muscles and swelling as well.
+Dr. Nealy recommends a soft diet and liquid shakes high in protein for the first week after surgery.

 Are there any risks?

-Similar risks to any cosmetic surgery procedure.
-The biggest risks include bleeding, infection, seroma (fluid collection), injury to salivary glands, nerve injury.
+Risks for this surgery are similar risks to any cosmetic surgery procedure.
+The biggest risks include bleeding, infection, seroma (fluid collection), injury to salivary glands, and nerve injury.
 Overall it's a very safe and well tolerated procedure.